ThePhotoCodeGrapher/webfast/README.md

-# WebFS
+# WebFast!

-WebFS is a lightweight, model-based framework developed by Hybrid Institute.
+WebFast! is a lightweight, model-based framework developed by Hybrid Institute.
 It is designed for individuals who are interested in building no-code/low-code solutions and prefer an easy-to-setup development environment.

 ## Introduction

-WebFS provides a flexible and intuitive platform for creating web applications without the need for extensive coding.
+WebFast! provides a flexible and intuitive platform for creating web applications without the need for extensive coding.
 It empowers users to leverage a model-based approach, making it accessible to a broader audience, including those with limited coding experience.

 ## Features